 - Fresh herbs such as dill, parsley or cilantro

-Storage tips and freezing tips
+❗️ Storage and freezing tips

-Keep leftovers in an air-tight container for up to 5 days.
+Keep leftovers in an airtight container for up to 5 days.
 Keep any topping ingredients apart while storing.

 Thaw in the fridge overnight and then, once ready to eat, simply put them in the oven to bake them for a second time.
 You might have to bake them a little longer if they were super cold when you added them to the oven.